impermeable/waterproof/README.md

 ## How to get started

-The easiest way to get started with Waterproof is to:
+The easiest way to get started with Waterproof is to follow the steps:

-* Install SerAPI following the steps below
+* Step 1.
+Install SerAPI following the steps below
-* Install Waterproof using the installer from the [release page](http://github.com/impermeable/waterproof/releases)
+* Step 2.
+Install Waterproof using the installer from the [release page](http://github.com/impermeable/waterproof/releases)

-### Installation of SerAPI
+### Step 1.
+Installation of SerAPI

 Waterproof communicates with the interactive theorem prover CoQ through the SerAPI library.

-The following steps describe how to install SerAPI.
+The following steps (1.a, 1.b and 1.c) describe how to install SerAPI.

-#### Step 1.
-Install opam
+#### Step 1.a Install opam

 ##### On Windows:
-Install OCaml for Windows from https://fdopen.github.io/opam-repository-mingw/installation/.
+Install OCaml for Windows using the graphical installer on https://fdopen.github.io/opam-repository-mingw/installation/.
 This also installs a cygwin terminal that you will need to use in the steps below.

 ##### On MacOS:
 Install opam by running the following commands in the terminal (taken from https://opam.ocaml.org/doc/Install.html#OSX)